sghaskell/maps-plus/README.md

 ```

 # Layer Controls
-Version 1.3.6 introduces a few feature that groups marker/icon styles into their own layer.
+Group marker/icon styles into their own layer.
 A layer control widget (enabled by default, but optionally hidden) is presented in the upper right hand corner that displays a legend for each icon class with a checkbox to toggle visbility of the markers on the map.
 This control works for both clustered and single value visualizations.

-Version 1.5.9 introduces the ability to specify a **layerGroup** via SPL for filtering markers via layer controls.
+Specify ``layerGroup`` via SPL for filtering markers via layer controls.
 The default behavior is to group by icon.
-If you have the same icon with different colors, the **layerGroup** field allows you to split them into their own group for filtering.
+If you have the same icon with different colors, the ``layerGroup`` field allows you to split them into their own group for filtering.

 ### Available Fields
 ##### layerDescription